University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 We understand that humanity’s actions affect the natural environment, and environmental changes affect humanity’s ability to thrive.
 UT faculty and students approach sustainable environment research as a responsibility and an opportunity for innovation.

 UT researchers are developing solutions to reduce pollution, preserve habitats, and secure the planet’s natural resources.
-Our work opens new pathways for industries and individuals to improve environmental stewardship and protect the diversity of life forms that call this planet home.
+Our work opens new pathways for industries and individuals to improve environmental stewardship and protect the life forms that call this planet home.

 UT’s Approach